-It is clear that the absolute amounts of dolomite delivered to the sea from the three different sources are of the same order of magnitude.
+Appennine Rivers 240.106 7.2.105 3.0 It is clear that the absolute amounts of dolomite delivered to the sea from the three different sources are of the same order of magnitude.
 However, the concentrations are fairly different and, therefore, dolomite can trace the dispersion of the sediments delivered to the northern Adriatic, while particles from other sources generally cause dilution.
-The energy of the environment and the pattern of circulation distribute the main inputs from the northern area throughout the Adriatic Sea.
-It is always difficult to appreciate the relative contributions of sediments from different sources in every particular area.
-The aim of this work is to understand how a simple parameter such as dolomite concentration can be used together with other available information as tracer for a quantitative estimate of dispersion and accumulation in the Adriatic Sea occurs along a belt parallel to the Italian dispersion and accumulation of fine sediments of northern origin.
-Fine sediment accumulation in the Adriatic Sea occurs along a belt parallel to the Italian coast, with rates from 0.04 (Meso Adriatic Depression) to 6.62 g/cm2/yr (near the mouth of the Isonzo River), depending on the characteristics of the environment (FRIGNANI et al., 1990).
+The energy of the environment and the pattern of circulation distribute the main inputs from the northern adriatic, while particles from other sources in every particular area.
+The aim of this work is to understand how a simple parameter such as dolomite concentration can be used together with other available information as trace for a quantitative estimate of dispersion and accumulation in the Adriatic Sea It is always difficult to appreciate the relative contributions of sediments from different sources in every particular area.
+The aim of this work is to understand how a simple parameter such as dolomite concentration can be used together with other available information as trace.
+Fine sediment accumulation in the Adriatic Sea occurs along a belt parallel to the Italian coast, with rates from 0.04 (Meso Adriatic Depression) to 6.52 g/cm/yr (near the mouth of the Isozo River), depending on the characteristics of the environment (FRIGNAN et al., 1990).
 The dolomite content in surficial fine sediments ranges from 8% to over 59% in the northern area (DONAZZOLO et al., 1984).
 South of the Po delta, the dolomite content progressively decreases from 12% to less than 5% (MAD).
-Some areas show peak concentrations because of local inputs, confined near to the coast.
+Some areas show peak oncentrations because of local inputs, confined near to the coast.
 The focus of this work was on the area between Ancona and Punta Penna (see figure).
-The southern boundary of the box was chosen because it has virtually on sediment exchance with the surrounding areas on the area between Ancona and Punta Penna (see figure).
-The southern boundary of the box was chosen because it has virtually no sediment exchange with the surrounding areas.
-About 120 surficial samples were analysed for calcite and dolomite using the gasvolumetric technique according to JOBSTRAIBIZER (1970).
-A contour map of 210Pb accumulation rates was drawn in order to calculate the sediment mass balance.
-For budget calculations, the measured area between each contour line and the midpoint value of accumulation rate is used to estimate the mass of sediment accumulating in each of the areas.
-The resultant sediment budget equals 13.6x106 tons/yr.
-The sediment discharge by the rivers debouching in the area can be estimated in 8.1x106 tons/yr.
-Assuming negligible or absent exchange at the southern and eastern boundaries, therefore, the input through the upper boundary is 5.5x106 tons/yr.
-This means that rivers deliver as much as 60% of sediment to the study area, while a contribution of about 40% comes from the north, following the cyclonic circulation of the Adriatic Sea.
+The southern boundary of the box was chosen because it has virtually no sediment tandance.
+For budget calculations, the measured area between each contour line and the midpoint value of accumulation rate is used to estimate the mass of sediment accumulating in e Adriatic Sea

+Addition Sea.
 A map of dolomite distribution was also drawn, based on three different concentration ranges (less than 6%, 6-9%, and 9-12%).
 Midpoint values of 5%, 7.5%, and 10.5%, respectively, were assigned to each of the areas.
 The weighed average concentration for the entire study area was found to be 6.5%.
-Combining this value with the previously calculated amount of sediment deposited on the sea bottom, the total quantity of dolomite accumulating each year is 88.4x104 tons/yr.
+Combining this value with the previously calculated amount of sediment deposited on the sea bottom, the total quantity of dolomite accumulating each year is $88.4 \times 10^4$ tors/yr.